LimeDrive/stream-fusion/docs/en/Manager/manager.md

 ### 3. Launch the Container

-To start the Stremio Add-on Manager, run the following command in the directory containing your `docker-compose.yml` file:
+To start the Stremio Addon Manager, run the following command in the directory containing your `docker-compose.yml` file:

 ```bash
 docker compose up -d